 What is Rushing in Football?

-Rushing in football is the act of an offensive player running with the ball with the goal of advancing towards the end zone.
-The two ways to advance down the field is either by passing or by running with it (rushing), and any play that does not involve a passing action is considered to be a rush.
+Rushing in football is the act of an offensive player running with the ball after it being handed or tossed to them laterally.
+The two ways to advance down the field are either by passing the ball or by running with it (rushing), and any play that does not involve a passing action is considered to be a rush.
 It is good for a team to have variation between passing and rushing plays, otherwise offense can become predictable and easily defended.
-A rush can be called just a run or a carry, and it is not unusual for commentators and TV analysts to use those terms on broadcasts.
+A rush is often called just a run or a carry.

 Players Who Rush